iainure/cardgame/README.md

 Update `const awsKey = 'AWS_API_KEY'` in [api.ts](https://github.com/iainure/cardgame/blob/main/src/api/api.ts) with the AWS key.

+`npm run build` to generate the files.

-Then `npm run start` to begin a local server on `https://localhost:3000`
+Then `npm run start` to begin a local server on `http://localhost:3000`.

+## development

+`npm run dev` will start a server on `http://localhost:3000` which will hot reload.

+Run `npm run validate` to check the code for typescript errors.
+You can also use `npm run validateWatch` to watch for changes and validate.